Sustainability: It's Not Just a Trend, it’s a Movement Your Brand Needs to Join

 Good karma

 There’s plenty of imaginative ways your brand can pay it forward.
-Consider ways of offering a helping hand to groups that align with your core values.
-For example, creating a special product range dedicate to something you care about means you can donate a percentage whilst generating an awareness.
-However – remember to keep it all relative… selling bracelets to raise funds for save the trees has no clear corresponding message.
+Start by considering ways to lend a helping hand to causes that align with your core values.
+For example, creating a special product range dedicated to a cause you care about allows you to donate a percentage of proceeds whilst raising awareness.
+But – keep it relevant!
+Selling bracelets to raise fund for “Save the Trees” doesn’t quite send the right message if the connection isn’t clear.

 Previous